Loot-Foundry/loot-tavern-content/README.md

 Use this repository to submit issues for the following products:

+## Loot Tavern Adventures
+- Bloodfrost of the Fey
+- Garden of Dark Delights

+## Loot Tavern Item Packs
 - Loot Tavern #01 - Sunken King
 - Loot Tavern #02 - Twisted Cults
 - Loot Tavern #03 - Frozen Norse